msymeonides/Migrate3D/README.md

 The Segments input file should be a .csv with five columns (or four for 2D data): object ID, time, X, Y, and Z coordinates.
 Please ensure that column headers are in the first row of the .csv file input.
 Note that the Time column is expected to contain a "real" time value (e.g. number of seconds), not just the timepoint index.

-If an object has non-consecutive timepoints assigned to it (i.e. if an object's track has gaps), the object will be dropped and not analyzed at all, unless the interpolation formatting option is used.
+If an object has non-consecutive timepoints assigned to it (i.e. if an object's track has gaps), the object will be dropped and not analyzed at all, unless the interpolation option is used.
 The IDs of dropped objects will be recorded in the results output (along with any objects dropped due to the "Minimum Max.
 Euclidean" filter) in the sheet "Removed Objects".
 If interpolation is enabled, any missing timepoints will be linearly interpolated and the object will be used as normal.

 ### Categories